m0ose/asx/docs/README.md

 ## AgentScript-next Repository

-This is a repository for the next version of [AgentScript 1.0](http://agentscript.org), an es6 module based project.
+This is a repository for the next version of the CoffeeScript [AgentScript 1.0](http://agentscript.org) Agent Based Modeling framework, converted into an es6 module based project.

-### Documentation

-Developer Documentation is created by [docco](https://jashkenas.github.io/docco/) and is [available here](http://backspaces.github.io/asx/doc/Model.html) Use **Jump To** menu, top right, to navigate between modules.

 ### Developer Information